Geometrics Cal – Border

 Apparently a lot of people don’t like them.
 In crochet forums there are repeated complaints about the slip stitch round.
 After reading all of this, I was really scared of it when I started doing Overlay Mosaic.
 So I left my fist piece – a little table mat – with a fringe.

 Then I switched to the so called Inset Mosaic as you don‘t have to deal with all the yarn ends there.
 But of course you also need a border for Inset Mosaic.
 The pattern didn’t suggest any border and I myself had no idea what I could do.
 Searching for Inspiration I came across a double border that works without slip stitch round and is only based on front post double crochet.
-I just tried it and the result was quite nice.
+I simply tried it and the result was quite nice.
 The border gave a nice drape to the blanket.
 An acceptable alternative to the classic double border.
 But I think the front post dc don’t fit every pattern.

 At first I hade to experiment a little with the tension for my slip stitches and tried several hook sizes.
 But then: Wow!
 Since then I am a fan of double borders with slip stitch rounds!!
 It is such a nice finish, the border looks neat and lays flat.
 I just love it!
 And I love my slip stitch round.
 In my opinion it is a fairy tale that it is complicated and takes forever.
 After all the work you put into your blanket it is absolutely worth the effort!